openedx/edx-platform/docs/course_authors/source/specialized_problems.rst

 following options.

 .. image:: Images/AddNewComponent.gif
+  :alt: Image of the Add a New Component panel

 To create a specialized problem, you must first add the Advanced component to your course.
 To do this, follow these steps.